Skip to content

 Critical: Agent Spawn Permissions

-For AOF to dispatch tasks to agents, the main agent (or whichever agent the AOF executor uses as sessionKey) must have:
+For the StandaloneAdapter fallback path to dispatch tasks to agents, the main agent (or whichever agent the AOF executor uses as sessionKey) must have:

 agents: